holdenlippert/hack-four/README.md

 This is a variation on Connect 4 where gravity can act in any cardinal direction (toggled by the magnets on the sides of the screen).
 The concept was part of a project I worked on for HackRice 2018.
 We didn't finish but I wanted to see it through here.

+If you don't have pygame installed, please check out the demo video demo.mov.

 ## Running
 This project is built with pygame, so you must have that installed.
 To run the game, execute the main.py file.